Project Management: All the Tips and Tools Your Nonprofit Needs

 - What Are the Best Tools for Project Management?

 What Does Project Management Mean For Nonprofits?

-Let’s start with the basics.
+Project management is in everything, even the process of starting a nonprofit is a project within itself.
 A project is an undertaking to complete specific goals that have a distinct beginning and end.
 Projects often come with a fixed budget for completion.